SuprHUlk/javascript-exercises/01_helloWorld/README.md

 module.exports = helloWorld
 ```
-In this file we have a simple function called helloWorld that returns an empty string... which is exactly what our test was complaining about.
+In this file we have a simple function called helloWorld that returns an empty string... which is exactly what our test was complnaining about.
 The `module.exports` on the last line is how we export the function so that it can be imported with `require()` in the spec file.

 Go ahead and see if you can make the test pass by editing the return value of the function, and then running the test file again.